astral-sh/uv/docs/concepts/projects.md

 ### Custom project environment paths

-The `UV_PROJECT_ENVIRONMENT` environment variable can be used to configure the path to virtual environments in projects.
+The `UV_PROJECT_ENVIRONMENT` environment variable can be used to configure the project virtual environment path (`.venv` by default).

 If a relative path is provided, it will be resolved relative to the workspace root.

-If an environment is not present at the given path, uv will create it.
+If an absolute path is provided, it will be used as-is, i.e. a child directory will not be created for the environment.
+If an environment is not present at the provided path, uv will create it.

 This option can be used to write to the system Python environment, though it is not recommended.
-`uv sync` will remove extraneous packages from the environment by default, which means if there are installed packages relevant to the operation of the system, the system may be broken.
+`uv sync` will remove extraneous packages from the environment by default and, as such, may leave the system in a broken state.

 !!! important